Global stocks fall after Fed steps up inflation fight - KESQ

 AP Business Writer

 Shanghai, Tokyo and Hong Kong declined.
-The dollar rose to 145 yen after Japan’s central bank left its key lending rate unchanged.
+The yen fell to a 24-year low against the dollar after Japan’s central bank left its key lending rate unchanged, then moved higher following an intervention by the bank in the foreign exchange market.

 Wall Street’s benchmark S&P 500 index fell 1.7% to a two-month low after the Fed raised its key lending rate Wednesday by 0.75 percentage points to a 14-year high.
 The Fed indicated it expects that rate to be a full percentage point higher by year’s end than it did three months ago.